-- 1. Initial interview with you and your child to gather all the needed information and to plan testing. - 2.
-Testing with your child.
+- 1. Initial interviews with you and/or your child to gather all the needed information and to plan testing. - 2.
+Testing with you or your child.
 You will also be asked to complete some paperwork. - 3.
 Scoring and interpretation of tests. - 4.
 Preparation of written evaluation report. - 5.
 Feedback session in which assessment findings are reviewed with parents and children, individually.
 In many cases the feedback session is conducted with parents and child separately so that parents are able to speak candidly regarding the test findings and plan for care.
 In some cases, separate appointments may be scheduled for feedback with parents and child.
+Feedback for adult testing may occur the same day as individualized testing.